End-time Warnings to the People of God

 The seven churches stand as a mirror for every generation of believing followers, revealing Christ’s unwavering desire for a people who remain faithful, repentant, discerning, and aflame with first love.

 Through praise and rebuke, warning and promise, Jesus exposes the dangers of compromise, coldness, and complacency.
 Yet, He also highlights the beauty of endurance, purity, and steadfast truth.
 Together, these messages form a single call: to overcome.
-To hold fast what is true, revive what is dying, and walk as his remnant - refined, watchful, and ready for his return.
+To hold fast what is true, revive what is dying, and walk as His remnant - refined, watchful, and ready for His return.

 Joh 17:17 Sanctify them through your truth: your word is truth.